TomasHubelbauer/indexed-db/readme.md

 possibly the least convenient moment for it to be broken.

 ### Implement drag and drop re-ordering items in the list by a `sort` field

-### Implement editing items titles by clicking on them with type-style cursor